Skip to content

 Answer: About 165 million years.
 Dinosaurs lived from roughly 230 million to 66 million years ago.
 Modern humans have only been around for about 300,000 years.

-Why it stumps people: 165 million sounds too big to be real.
-But dinosaurs existed on Earth for 550 times longer than humans so far.
-They were the dominant land animal for most of planetary history.
+Here’s the strange part: 165 million sounds too big to be true.
+It checks out anyway.
+Dinosaurs ran the place for 550 times longer than humans have managed so far.
+They owned the land for most of the story.

 16. The stegosaurus brain was about the size of what?
 (Medium)